 What challenges did you encounter setting up a start-up?

-When we founded Oola, Haya and I both had full-time jobs so finding time to focus on Oola and managing that time efficiently was the biggest challenge for us.
+When we founded Oola, my business partner Haya and I both had full-time jobs so finding time to focus on Oola and managing that time efficiently was the biggest challenge for us.

 What advice would you give to women who want to start a business in Doha?